 - Kristin Neff and Christopher Germer, The Mindful Self-Compassion Workbook A Proven Way to Accept Yourself, Build Inner Strength, and Thrive

-Continuing Education: CE credits are available for the following professionals:
+Continuing Education: For an additional $30 fee, CE credits are available for the following professionals:

 - Nurses: UC San Diego Center for Mindfulness is approved by the California Board of Registered Nursing, Provider Number CEP16351, for 11.0 contact hours.
 Please check with your local board to see if California BRN contact hours are applicable.